pingcap/docs-cn/ticdc/manage-ticdc.md

 > + If your servers use mechanical hard drives or other storage devices that have high latency or limited bandwidth, use the unified sorter with caution.
 > + By default, Unified Sorter uses `data_dir` to store temporary files.
 It is recommended to ensure that the free disk space is greater than or equal to 500 GiB.
 For production environments, it is recommended to ensure that the free disk space on each node is greater than (the maximum `checkpoint-ts` delay allowed by the business) * (upstream write traffic at business peak hours).
 In addition, if you plan to replicate a large amount of historical data after `changefeed` is created, make sure that the free space on each node is greater than the amount of replicated data.
 > + Unified sorter is enabled by default.
 If your servers do not match the above requirements and you want to disable the unified sorter, you need to manually set `sort-engine` to `memory` for the changefeed.
 > + To enable Unified Sorter on an existing changefeed that uses `memory` to sort, see the methods provided in [How do I handle the OOM that occurs after TiCDC is restarted after a task interruption?](/ticdc/troubleshoot-ticdc.md#what-should-i-do-to-handle-the-oom-that-occurs-after-ticdc-is-restarted-after-a-task-interruption).

 ## Eventually consistent replication in disaster scenarios

-Starting from v5.3.0, TiCDC provides the eventually consistent replication capability in disaster scenarios.
-When a disaster occurs in the primary TiDB cluster and the service cannot be resumed in a short period of time, TiCDC needs to provide the ability to ensure the consistency of data in the secondary cluster.
-Meanwhile, TiCDC needs to allow the business to quickly switch the traffic to the secondary cluster to avoid the database being unavailable for a long time and affecting the business.
+Starting from v5.3.0, TiCDC supports backing up incremental data from an upstream TiDB cluster to S3 storage or an NFS file system of a downstream cluster.
+When the upstream cluster encounters a disaster and becomes unavailable, TiCDC can restore the downstream data to the recent eventually consistent state.
+This is the eventually consistent replication capability provided by TiCDC.
+With this capability, you can switch applications to the downstream cluster quickly, avoiding long-time downtime and improving service continuity.

-This feature supports TiCDC to replicate incremental data from a TiDB cluster to the secondary relational database TiDB/Aurora/MySQL/MariaDB.
-In case the primary cluster crashes, TiCDC can recover the secondary cluster to a certain snapshot in the primary cluster within 5 minutes, given the condition that before disaster the replication status of TiCDC is normal and replication lag is small.
-It allows data loss of less than 30 minutes, that is, RTO <= 5min, and RPO <= 30min.
+Currently, TiCDC can replicate incremental data from a TiDB cluster to another TiDB cluster or a MySQL-compatible database system (including Aurora, MySQL, and MariaDB).
+In case the upstream cluster crashes, TiCDC can restore data in the downstream cluster within 5 minutes, given the conditions that before the disaster the replication status of TiCDC is normal and the replication lag is small.
+It allows data loss of 10s at most, that is, RTO <= 5 min, and P95 RPO <= 10s.

+TiCDC replication lag increases in the following scenarios:

+- The TPS increases significantly in a short time
+- Large or long transactions occur in the upstream
+- The TiKV or TiCDC cluster in the upstream is reloaded or upgraded
+- Time-consuming DDL statements, such as `add index`, are executed in the upstream
+- The PD is configured with aggressive scheduling strategies, resulting in frequent transfer of Region leaders, or frequent Region merge or Region split

 ### Prerequisites

 - Prepare a highly available Amazon S3 storage or NFS system for storing TiCDC's real-time incremental data backup files.
 These files can be accessed in case of an primary cluster disaster.
 - Enable this feature for changefeeds that need to have eventual consistency in disaster scenarios.
 To enable it, you can add the following configuration to the changefeed configuration file.